 This research presents an enterprise-grade FinOps conversational AI agent that transforms cloud cost data into actionable intelligence through a sophisticated multi-agent architecture powered by LangGraph, LLM-driven Text2SQL, and advanced analytics.
 Building upon the foundational work of Module 2, this system introduces production-critical capabilities including session-based memory persistence, multi-tenant authentication, advanced forecasting and anomaly detection, comprehensive security guardrails, and dual interfaces (Streamlit UI + REST API).
 The architecture implements a robust PostgreSQL-based multi-tenant data model supporting tenant-user hierarchies, session management, and artifact tracking.
 Production enhancements include exponential backoff retry logic, configurable timeouts, execution loop limits, graceful degradation, structured logging, and comprehensive health monitoring.
 The system demonstrates superior reliability through extensive testing coverage including unit, integration, and end-to-end validation.
 Future research directions focus on hybrid memory architectures, GraphRAG integration, and scalable text-to-SQL optimization techniques.

-Module 2 vs Module 3 — Feature Comparison
+Comparisons between Module 2 and Module 3

 Architecture